KyleRobison15/krd-db/README.md

 - env: This section specifies the environment variables that will be set for the container.
 In this case, there are four environment variables being set using secrets created from Kubernetes Secret resources.
 This was set earlier.
 - volumeMounts: This section specifies the mount points for the volumes that will be used by the container.
 In this case, there is one volume named mysql-pv, which is mounted to the container’s /var/lib/mysql directory.
 - containerPort: This section specifies the port that the container will listen on.
 In this case, the container will listen on port 3306.

+## Creating Schemas in krd-mysql

+Once the MySQL Instance is up and running in the K8s cluster, we can launch a shell terminal within the pod to interact with our Database.

+To add a new Schema:

+1. Start an interactive shell within the running pod:

+- `kubectl exec --stdin --tty paste-pod-name -- /bin/bash`

+2. Login as root

+- `mysql –u root –p`

+3. Run an SQL script to create a new database

+- It's usually best to generate the script from MySQL Workbench
+- Once the database is initialized, the data will be persisted!
+- CAUTION: If the SQL Script DROPS the database and you run it, it will overwrite ALL the data in the database, so you want to do this only once when you first initialize the production database.

 ## Kubernetes Secrets - The Problem